SynthIPD: training-free synthetic individual patient data generation: Framework and methodology

-Moreover, if $f(\cdot, 0)\equiv 0$ in Algorithm \ref{alg:algorithm} then, the cov-Gen reduces to a randomized local search \cite[Algorithm 1]{zheng2024use}.
-We adopt the idea of traversing the solution plane by considering neighborhoods and accept worse case with low probability.
-One subtle difference, however, is that cov-Gen does not introduce the temperature parameter $t^{(r)}$.
-The cov-Gen method can be seen as a modified version of the SA algorithm with additional relaxations on the definition of neighbors, temperature and transition probability functions.

-Problem \eqref{eq:constrainted optimization} minimizes $\mathcal{L}_m$ subject to a constraint over the magnitude of $\mathcal{L}_{\tHR}$ and the number of subjects.
+{The optimization problem in Equation \eqref{eq:constrained_optimization} minimizes $\mathcal{L}_m$ and $\mathcal{L}_{\tHR}$ and subject to a constraint over the number of subjects.
 In survival analysis, median survival typically controls the event/censoring behavior.
 The HR describes the difference between two survival curves (treatment vs control).
 Our motivation originates from the simultaneous control over the loss of median survival, HR, together with CI's.
-Such control guarantees the behavior of the two KM curves and the synthetic data to be similar to the original data.
+Such control guarantees the behavior of the two KM curves and the synthetic data to be similar to the original data. }